Lunar-Creators/FFpepeg/README.md

  - [ ] Add more info about script for people who want to create a preset for themselves, and help in development
  - [ ] Create a designer of your presets

 ***This tool is still in development, but it is workable in most cases.
-We will be very glad if I can help someone by creating this script.***
+I will be very glad if I can help someone by creating this script.***

 In the distant future, if the script is needed to someone, I would like to...
  - [ ] **Release a version of the tool with a UI made on Powershell**